ISISNeutronMuon/MDANSE/Doc/pages/T_Batch.rst

 Step 3: Customizing the Batch Script
 ------------------------------------
-Tailor the script to suit various analysis needs or handle multiple files efficiently.

-- **Looping and Conditional Logic:** Implement loops and conditions to process different types of analyses.
+Now that you have created the batch script, you can customize it to suit various analysis needs or handle multiple files efficiently.
+One way to customize the script is to implement looping and conditional logic to process different types of analyses or variations of the same analysis.

+Here's an example of a customized batch script that runs multiple types of analyses on a set of trajectory files:

 .. code-block:: bash

    #!/bin/bash
    # Customized batch script for MDANSE

    declare -A analysis_params
    analysis_params["RadialDistributionFunction"]="rdf"
-   analysis_params["AnotherAnalysisType"]="other"

    for file in /path/to/simulations/*.hdf; do
      for analysis in "${!analysis_params[@]}"; do